tenllado/bee/README.md

 # BEE board

-A simple Raspberry pi expansion board, designed with educational purposes to be used to learn low level IO programming.
+A simple Raspberry pi expansion board, designed with educational purposes to be used to learn low level IO programming or used it for simple driver development.
 It adds to the raspberry Pi the following circuits:

 - A 10 bits ADC with 8 channels (MCP3008), that can be connected to the SPI gpios using 5 jumpers, it is connected to CE0.